jakobupton/cinemate/README.md

 To start, ensure you're running an apache webserver with MySQL and PHPMyAdmin to manage the databases.

-Move the cinemate folder into the root folder of the webserver, either /html/ or /htdocs/
+Move the cinemate folder into the root folder of the webserver, either /html/ or /htdocs/ (in XAMPP)

 Import the cinemate.sql database into phpmyadmin